Outdoor Climbing in the Lake District

 A more secluded bouldering venue in the beautiful Kentmere valley, offering a peaceful alternative to the more popular spots.

-• Be Prepared for the Walk-in: Many of the best crags have long, strenuous approaches.
-Wear appropriate footwear and carry enough food and water.
+- Be Prepared for the Walk-in: Many of the best crags have long, strenuous approaches.
+Wear appropriate footwear, pack layers, waterproofs, and carry enough food and water.